ryan-creator/snapshot/README.md

 When set to `true`, it saves comparison snapshots with a "-FAILED" suffix.
 This allows for easy comparison between the saved and new snapshot.

+You can also set the `SNAPSHOT_SAVE_FAILURE_COMPARISON` argument in the schema Arguments Passed On Launch.
+This will ensure that for all failed snapshots a comparison snapshot will be saved.

 ```swift
 class YourSnapshotTests: XCTestCase {